 Basically, this shot only exists so we can be perverts.
 There is literally no other reason for this shot to be framed the way it is.
 And that's when sexualization crosses the line into exploitation.

 It actually kind of undermines the fact that we’re supposed to think of her as a threat.
 Not that we aren't allowed think of her as a sexy threat, but in this moment, when all we can see is butt, she’s not being treated like a mysterious character with an unknown agenda.
 She’s being treated like… well, porn.

 Speaking of that….

 For the too-long-didn’t-read crowd, in the end, when a work is sexualizing a female character for no one’s benefit but the audience’s, that’s a bit exploitative.
 But again, that’s not to say that female characters aren’t allowed to flaunt their sexuality.
 Not too much, though.
 After all, this is a kids' show.
-Disney's Standards and Practices are watching.
+Disney's Standards and Practices are hankering to censor something.